-Using your multipurpose solution beyond the discard date could result in contamination of the solution and can lead to severe infection, vision loss or blindness.
+Using your multipurpose solution beyond the discard date could result in contamination of the solution and can lead to severe

 To avoid contamination, DO NOT touch tip of container to any surface.
-Replace cap after using.
+Replace cap

-To avoid contaminating your solution, DO NOT transfer to other bottles or containers
+NOT transfer to other bottles or containers.

-EYE PROBLEMS, INCLUDING CORNEAL ULCERS, CAN DEVELOP RAPIDLY AND LEAD TO LOSS OF VISION; IF YOU EXPERIENCE:
+EYE PROBLEMS, INCLUDING CORNEAL ULCERS, CAN DEVELOP RAPIDLY AND LEAD TO LOSS OF VISION: IF YOU EXPERIENCE:

 - Eye Discomfort

-- Excessive Tearing
+- · Loss of Vision Excessive Tearing • Eye Redness

-Eye Redness

-- Vision Changes

-Or Other Eye Problems
+- - · Or Other Eve Problems Vision Changes